 Human Rights Act 1998 - The Human Rights act sets out the fundamental rights and freedoms that everyone in the UK is entitled to.

-Children Act 1989 - This Act aims to safeguard and promote the welfare of children.
+Children Act 1989 - Safeguards and promotes the welfare of children.
 It gives duties and responsibilities to local authorities, courts, parents, and other agencies to protect children from harm and to meet their developmental needs.
-It is based on the idea that children are best cared for within their own families, but also allows for intervention when necessary.

 Relevant guidance and reports